top of page

 Corrosion Resistance for Harsh Ontario Winters

-• Chloride attack from road salts
+• Chloride attack from road and de-icing salts

-• Moisture during freeze-thaw cycles
+• Moisture exposure during repeated freeze–thaw cycles

-• Airborne pollutants in urban areas
+• Airborne pollutants in dense urban environments

 Close-up of stainless steel beams supporting a glass ceiling in an Ontario home, demonstrating corrosion-resistant design for harsh winters.